A Paying Ghost

-A Paying Ghost (Marathi : अ पेईंग घोस्ट) is a Marathi language film, released in 2015.
+A Paying Ghost (Marathi : अ पेईंग घोस्ट) is a Marathi language supernatural comedy film, released in 2015.
 The story is based on the novel Badli, by V. P. Kale.
 It was directed by Sushrut Bhagwat, with a screenplay by Sanjay Mone.
 It was produced by Lade Bros Films Pvt.
 Ltd. and was the first Marathi film with 70 minutes of visual effects.
 The visual effects were designed by Om Kamal.

 Plot

 The movie is based on a comic novel by Marathi novelist V. P. Kale.
 It tells the story of a typical Mumbai resident and a family of ghosts who help him to overcome the challenges of daily life.

 Madhav is a kind-hearted simpleton.
 He lives alone in Anand Ashram Chawl as he has no parents or siblings.
 Vrunda, the girl next door, likes him and is always trying to win his heart.
 But Madhav is pursuing a co-worker from his office, Madhavi.
 Madhav's friend Vasant tries to play cupid between Madhav and Madhavi leading to comical situations in the office.

 One night Madhav, returning home late from the office, encounters a family of ghosts: Gajanan Ekbote and Gamini Ekbote, and their six daughters.
 The ghost family have no place to stay and hence make a request to become paying guests at Madhav's house.
 In return, Gajanan Ekbote promises they will take care of all Madhav's housework and any renovations.
 Although scared and unsure of the future, Madhav is not used to saying no to anyone, and so he agrees.

 Madhav slowly becomes accustomed to living with this new, unconventional family.
 One day, Vasant tells him that Madhavi is getting married.
 Knowing Madhav's nature, Gajanan and Gamini set up Madhav with Madhavi; their efforts prove successful and the pair marry.
 Eventually, Madhavi begins to notice the presence of unseen people in her house and Madhav confesses the truth about the ghost family.